The Invisible Child

 • a demanding parent

-The child adapts by stepping aside.
+The child gradually adapts by stepping aside.
 They unconsciously decide: "My needs can wait."
 "Other people need more attention."
 "I don't want to be a burden."

 The Hidden Loneliness